slsa-framework/slsa/docs/spec/draft/attested-build-env-levels.md

 All of [BuildEnv L2], plus:

 -   Build Image Producer:
-    -   Upon completion of the boot process: The running build environment MUST be capable of automatically interfacing with the *trusted hardware* component to obtain a signed quote for the host interface's boot process quote and the environment's initial state.
+    -   Upon completion of the boot process: The build agent MUST be capable of automatically interfacing with the *trusted hardware* component to obtain a signed quote for the host interface's boot process and the environment's system state.
     -   Upon build dispatch: The generated dispatch attestation MUST include the host interface's boot process quote.

 -   Build Platform Requirements:
-    -   Prior to dispatching a tenant's build to an instantiated environment, the *host interface's* boot process quote MUST be automatically verified.
+    -   Prior to dispatching a tenant's build to an instantiated environment, the measurements in the *host interface's* boot process quote MUST be automatically verified against their reference values.
     A signed attestation to the result of the verification MUST be generated and distributed (e.g., via a [VSA]).